Welcome to …

 Alfried Laengle has received several awards and honours for his work, both in Austria and further afield.
 He has run a private therapy practice in Vienna since 1982 and is a regular lecturer and speaker at universities and other institutions in Austria, Canada, Russia, Chile and Argentina.
 He is the author of several books and a large number of scientific articles about Existential Analysis.
 We are very much looking forward to welcoming Dr. Laengle to London as the principal teacher and trainer on our upcoming diploma programme.

 AND COST OF THE PROGRAMME

 The training delivered by the Viennese School of Existential Analysis.

-Whilst the first module of the course has already begun, you still have an opportunity to join the second module, which will start on 28 February.
+Whilst the first modules of the course has already begun, you still have an opportunity to join the second module, which will start on 3 June 2020.